cBioCenter/bioblocks-server/README.md

 python test/db_populate.py
 ```

-### Manual Analysis Data Population
+### Manual Populating Analysis Data

-Invoking an analysis is done via our [process scripts](#process-scripts), regardless of how data was inserted into mongo.
-This means if you manually want to start an analysis, you will need to ensure it exists correctly on the filesystem.
+Invoking an analysis is done via our [process scripts](#process-scripts), regardless of how metadata was inserted into mongo.
+This means if you manually want to start an analysis, you will need to ensure the raw matrix data exists in the correct location on the filesystem.

 Consider the following snippet from the `json` above: